-- The U.S. Federal Reserve reaffirmed its supportive monetary policy, maintaining low interest rates but stating that a gradual reduction in its asset purchase program, or tapering, “may soon be warranted.”
+- The U.S. Federal Reserve (Fed) reaffirmed supportive monetary policy, maintaining low interest rates but stating that a gradual reduction in its asset purchase program, or tapering, “may soon be warranted.”

 - Today’s announcement is consistent with our positive outlook on the economy and diversified portfolios.
-Policymakers maintain significant optionality to slow down or speed up policy normalization as economic data evolves.
+Policymakers retain significant optionality to slow down or speed up policy normalization as economic data evolves.

-Small- and mid-sized domestic equities, along with emerging markets and economically sensitive sectors like Energy and Financial Services stocks led riskier asset prices higher today, while the S&P 500 Index representing larger U.S. companies rose as well, though is still 3 percent below all-time highs hit earlier this month.
+Small- and mid-sized domestic equities, along with emerging markets and economically sensitive sectors like Energy and Financial Services stocks led riskier asset prices higher.
+The S&P 500 Index representing larger U.S. companies rose as well, though is still 3 percent below all-time highs hit earlier this month.
 Treasury yields increased slightly for maturities of less than 10 years in anticipation of a slightly faster pace of rate hikes in coming years.
 Longer-term bond yields fell slightly.
-The 10-year Treasury bond currently yields 1.26 percent, up from 0.92 percent at the beginning of the year but down from the 2021 high near 1.76 percent in March.
+The 10-year Treasury bond currently yields 1.32 percent, up from 0.92 percent at the beginning of the year but down from the 2021 high near 1.76 percent in March.

 As always, we value your trust and are here to help in any way we can.
 Please do not hesitate to let us know if we can help address your unique financial situation or be of assistance.

 Equity markets have reached record highs after last year’s brief but deep decline in the wake of a global pandemic, raising concerns over a potential stock market bubble.